 The ER Program has done all efforts to minimize displacement of emissions to an area outside the Program boundaries and if present, it will be minimal, as most of the measures proposed to tackle the drivers of deforestation and forest degradation are primarily based on incentives and on the valorization of non-carbon benefits rather than coercive measures that will cause a displacement of drivers of deforestation.
 Therefore, the expectation is to lower the appeal of deforestation and forest degradation.
-As part of the strategy, the Monitoring, Report and Verification (MRV) Team developed a tool to detect annual deforestation for the whole country and currently, the data is accessible through the geospatial platform where deforestation for 2017, 2018, 2019 and 2020 in the Districts inside and outside of the ER Program and in other Provinces is displayed (See the link: https://bit.ly/GeoportalMRVOnline).
-Degradation is another component of forest monitoring that the MRV is developing (please see Estimating emissions from degradation for ZILMP).
-One major driver of deforestation identified during the design of the program was unsustainable small-scale agriculture and two causes of forest degradation identified are illegal logging and charcoal production.
+As part of the strategy, the Monitoring, Report and Verification (MRV) Unit developed a tool to detect annual deforestation for the whole country and currently, the data is accessible through the geospatial platform where deforestation for 2017, 2018, 2019, 2020, 2021 and 2022in the Districts inside and outside of the ER Program and in other Provinces is displayed (See the link: https://bit.ly/GeoportalMRVOnline).
+Degradation is another component of forest monitoring that the MRV Unit is developing (see the first results of degradation in annex 6).
+One major driver of deforestation identified during the design of the program was unsustainable small-scale agriculture and two causes of forest degradation identified are illegal logging and charcoal production (these activities were identified during the verification process for 2020 monitoring report).
 The drivers of deforestation and forest degradation within the ER Program remain the same (see section 1.2).
-All strategies outlined on the ER-PD are being strictly implemented to avoid displacement and the risk of displacement still assessed and categorized as low for slash and burn agriculture, low for charcoal production and Medium for Illegal logging (Table 2).
+All strategies outlined in the ER-PD are being strictly implemented to avoid displacement and the risk of displacement still assessed and categorized as low for slash and burn agriculture, low for charcoal production and Medium for Illegal logging (Table 2).